dmitryuchuvatov/terraform-amazon-tfe-fdo-docker-si/README.md

 cd fdo-es-docker
 ```

-## Create a file called `terraform.tfvars` with the following content and your own values
+## Rename the file called `terraform.tfvars-sample` to `terraform.tfvars` and replace the values with your own.
+The current content is below:

 ```
 region              = "eu-west-3"                           # AWS region to deploy in